Full-Size Gator™ XUV

 The engine offers the following performance and reliability features:

-- Overhead valve design for greater efficiency and fuel economy
+- Overhead valve design provides greater efficiency and fuel economy

 - Full-pressure lubrication system

-- See-through coolant recovery tank permits the operator to check the coolant level without removing the radiator cap
+- See-through coolant recovery tank permits the operator to check the coolant level without having to remove the radiator cap

 *The engine horsepower information is provided by the engine manufacturer to be used for comparison purposes only.
 The actual operating horsepower will be less.